Black text on a white background reading 'Who I Am'.

-Born in 1994, I work at the intersection of architecture, communication, and urban sociological studies, with a particular focus on the intricate relationships between space and society.
+Ilaria Iacconi Iambrenghi (b.
+1994) works at the intersection of architecture, communication, and urban sociological studies, exploring the intricate relationships between space and society.

-My approach is deliberately interdisciplinary—what I call tessellated—a method that weaves together different fields to generate layered, critical insights into the urban condition.
+Her approach is deliberately interdisciplinary — what she calls tessellated — a method that weaves together different fields to generate layered and critical insights into the urban condition.

-Rather than limiting myself to the aesthetics or technicalities of spatial design, I explore how built environments embody cultural, political, and ecological narratives.
-I’m interested in how space acts—as an agent, as a mirror, as a system—and how human behaviors, inequalities, and desires become inscribed in its form.
+Rather than focusing solely on the aesthetics or technicalities of spatial design, she investigates how built environments embody cultural, political, and ecological narratives.
+She is interested in how space acts — as an agent, as a mirror, as a system — and how human behaviours, inequalities, and desires become inscribed in its form.

-In an age of accelerating crisis—climate collapse, democratic erosion, deepening social disparities—I believe cities must be reimagined as dynamic, relational, and inclusive ecosystems.
-My work is grounded in the idea that space is never neutral: it encodes power, memory, and possibility.
-This is why I collaborate with architects, urbanists, researchers, and institutions to foster new ways of reading, designing, and communicating the urban fabric.
+In an age of accelerating crisis — climate collapse, democratic erosion, deepening social disparities — her work calls for cities to be reimagined as dynamic, relational, and inclusive ecosystems.
+It rests on the belief that space is never neutral: it encodes power, memory, and possibility.

-I see communication not as an accessory to architecture, but as an architectural act in itself—a way to build meaning, narrate complexity, and provoke transformation.
+She collaborates with architects, urbanists, researchers, and institutions to foster new ways of reading, designing, and communicating the city.
+For her, communication is not an accessory to architecture but an architectural act in itself — a way to build meaning, narrate complexity, and provoke transformation.

-In short, I’m interested in how cities speak—and in how we can learn to listen better.
+In short, she is interested in how cities speak — and in how we can learn to listen better.

 Everything starts with a spark.